 There are many successful treatments available and the optimal treatment recommended will depend on the results of a thorough evaluation.
 All patients with recurrent pregnancy loss should be monitored closely during early pregnancy.
 Blood thinners, hormonal supplements or vitamins may be prescribed.
 In some cases Preimplantation Genetic Diagnosis, Egg or Sperm donation or Gestational Surrogacy may be recommended.
 It is important for all patients to know that there are multiple options available for everyone and that we are here to provide you the much needed professional advice and support.

-For more information related to Recurrent Pregnancy Loss, you can write an email to us at firstname.lastname@example.org
+For more information related to Recurrent Pregnancy Loss Testing and treatment, you can write an email to us at firstname.lastname@example.org